bellbellbell07-star/COOL/docs/philosophy/regeneration_time.md

 Memory is not “data storage.”
 True memory is:

-- a habit of reconstruction
+- a habit of reconstruction,
-- directional bias accumulated over cycles
+- directional bias accumulated over cycles,
-- reproducible selection tendencies
+- reproducible selection tendencies.

-In humans, this is maintained by the hippocampus.
+In humans, this is maintained by hippocampal processes.
-In COOL, it is implemented by:
+In COOL, it is implemented by the loop:

-**Eval → Frame → Core candidate**
+> **Eval → Frame → Core candidate**

 Thus:

 > **Memory is reproducible reconstruction,
-not stored information.**
+> not stored information.**

-This is why COOL achieves continuity even without persistent long-term memory.
+This is why COOL can achieve continuity
+even without classical persistent long-term memory.

 ---